Trachelomonas: Description

 Trachelomonads are free-swimming, solitary, photosynthetic flagellates ranging in size from 5-100 um, with an ovoid shape, sharing similar morphological characteristics with its sister group, Strombomonas.
 These cells are enclosed in a rigid, shell-like envelope, made up of minerals and polysaccharide mucilage, with a defined collar or truncate extension that surrounds an anterior apical pore where the flagellum emerges from, also known as a lorica.
 The lorica can be distinguished between different species by the orientation of spines or other ornamentations, such as pores, warts or ridges, and can range from being colourless to orange/brown or even black based on the nutrients in their surroundings.

 Most species are phototrophic, having a characteristic green colour due to the discoid or flattened, shield-like chloroplast, which usually bears sheathed, projecting or naked pyrenoids.
 The few species that are osmotrophic, lack chloroplasts; therefore, they are colourless.
 Similar to other euglenoids, the cell has many paramylon bodies that are used for the storage of starch; these can be a distinguishing trait for species with similar lorica structures.
 The structure and ornamentation of the lorica is very dependent on the growth conditions, especially the availability of nutrients.
 Therefore, the size, shape, collar form and the presence of spines and pores can vary, showing morphological plasticity within species.
 This can make it difficult to describe species since morphological features can vary greatly.
 Trachelomonads also have an eyespot, a feature of photosynthetic euglenoids, located outside the chloroplast with orange to red pigmentation.
 These cells also have one long emergent flagellum that has previously been identified to emerge from the apical pore, and a shorter flagellum that is within the furrow and not used for motility.
 Under light microscopy, it is also possible to see condensed chromosomes.

-Life History
+Life history

 Euglenoids have not been observed to undergo sexual reproduction; however, asexual reproduction does occur through mitosis followed by cytokinesis.
 The formation of the lorica after asexual reproduction first occurs through the external skin and then a fibrillar layer is formed between the cell surface and the skin.
 Then manganese and ferric hydroxide compounds are precipitated on the inner fibrillar layer to produce a thick envelope and the original external skin is lost.
 However, differences in these processes exist among species.

-List of Species
+Species

+As of 2025, AlgaeBase accepts about 400 species within Trachelomonas.
+However, species diversity within Trachelomonas is likely to be "has been continuously under- and overestimated at the same time", due to two reasons: firstly, some taxa are likely to represent previously-unnoticed cryptic species, and secondly, Trachelomonas can display diverse morphologies in different environmental conditions, leading to the same species appearing to be a different species elsewhere.

+A list of species in Trachelomonas (incomplete):